-- 1) Read all rules in sections entitled LARGE ANIMAL and CATTLE RULES. (last pages) - All market steers must be dehorned by or during weigh-in time in December.
-Horned market steers will not be allowed at the fair. - 3) All animals must have been born after January 1 of the prior year. - 4) A 4-H'er showing a market beef animal must be ten years of age as of October 1 of current 4-H year. - 5) Exhibitor number should be worn on back of exhibitor. - 6) Market beef must weigh at least 1,100 pounds to sell, maximum payweight is 1,500 pounds, maximum sale participation weight is 1,680 pounds.
+- 1) Read all rules in sections entitled LARGE ANIMAL and CATTLE RULES. (last pages) - All market steers must be dehorned by or during 2) weigh-in time in December.
+Horned market steers will not be allowed at the fair. - 3) All animals must have been born after January 1 of the prior year. - 4) A 4-H'er showing a market beef animal must be ten years of age as of October 1 of current 4-H year. - 5) Exhibitor number should be worn on back of exhibitor. - 6) The maximum steer payweight was increased to 1,650 pounds which would make the maximum sale participation weight 1,848 pounds.